RyanRaymundo99/RyanRaymundo99/README.md

-# Hi there, I'm Ryan 👋
+# Hi there, I'm Ryan ��

-## Welcome to my Github portifolio! ##
+## Welcome to my Github portfolio! ##

-- 🌱 I’m currently learning Next.js
+- 🌱 I'm currently learning Next.js
 - 🥅 2024 Goals: Learn more about everything

 ### Languages and Tools: